Skip to main content

 </form>

-On successful login, Ory sets the CSRF cookie and issues a session cookie that can be used to authenticate subsequent requests to Ory.
+On successful login, Ory sets the CSRF cookie and issues a session cookie that can be used to authenticate following requests to Ory.

 If the flow is initialized through a browser redirect, the application URL must to be set so that Ory can reach your application.